LUPUS DISABILITY BENEFITS

 LUPUS DISABILITY BENEFITS AND KIDNEY DISEASE

-If you have kidney disease along with SLE, there is a very good chance that you will meet the SSA’s criteria for disability benefits.
+If you have kidney disease along with SLE, there is a very good chance the SSA will pay you benefits.
 The criteria for Lupus, SSA listing 14.02, is discussed below.

 HOW DOES THE SSA EVALUATE LUPUS AS A DISABILITY?

 Lupus disability benefits are available for those that meet the SSA criteria.
-The SSA looks to listing 14.02 to determine if you have a disability.
+The SSA looks to listing 14.02 to determine if you have a meet the listing.
 Your doctor needs to refer to listing 14.02 and confirm you have the symptoms.
-In order to meet the listing criteria, you must have a diagnosis of SLE and have the criteria below:
+In order to meet the listing, you must have a diagnosis of SLE and have the symptoms below:

 14.02 Systemic lupus erythematosus.
 As described in 14.00D1.
 With: